The letters of the Dyslexie font are designed by taking the experience of dyslexia into consideration.

 7. Various heights

-Letters that look alike are differentiated by several heights.
-This way each Dyslexie font letter is an unique character, avoiding letter swaps.
+Letters that look alike are differentiated by several levels.
+This way each Dyslexie font letter is a unique character, avoiding letter swapping.

 8. Higher x-height

 The height of the letters is increased, whereas the width isn’t.
 This adds 'air' to the Dyslexie font letters, making them easier to distinguish.

 9. Better spacing

 The distance between individual letters and words is enlarged, which makes reading more convenient and avoids the crowding effect.